annabelliMatEng/Financial-Engineering-Final-Project/README.md

    The script automatically adds all `src/` subfolders to the path and executes the full pipeline.

 **Requirements:** MATLAB R2021b or later.
-**Toolboxes:** Statistics and Machine Learning Toolbox, Global Optimization Toolbox.
+**Toolboxes:** Statistics and Machine Learning Toolbox, Global Optimization Toolbox, Financial Toolbox.

 ---